lukipuki/COVID-19-simulation/README.md

 <!--
 # Building using Conan

-NOTE: Ideally, Conan downloads the dependencies for you and compiles the project, but the package for `yaml-cpp` is broken and we therefore recommend installing it, e.g. by `apt-get install libyaml-cpp-dev` in Ubuntu.
+NOTE: Ideally, Conan downloads the dependencies for you and compiles the project.

 Conan is able to download the dependencies and compile the project.
 However, you still need OpenMP on your system, though that usually comes installed with the compiler.